Lese diesen Text in Deutsch: Silke Noll – Trainings und Coaching

 As an Accredited Kanban Trainer by Kanban University, Kanban Coaching Professional, Kanban Management Professional, Agile Coach, certified Scrum Master (PSM) and Product Owner, Silke has a successful track record in corporate culture change and transformation, on management, team and personal level.
-This broadens her understanding of “culture” and has seen Silke training and coaching in Oceania and Europe, in small and large organizations, government and private organizations.
+This broadens her understanding of “culture” and has seen Silke training and coaching in Oceania and Europe, in small and large organisations, government and private organisations.

-She is passionate about people, learning, coaching and training, and about helping to inspire individuals, teams and organizations in all walks of life, giving them the knowledge and tools to make a difference.
+She is passionate about people, learning, coaching and training, and about helping to inspire individuals, teams and organisations in all walks of life, giving them the knowledge and tools to make a difference.

 Overall, Silke has 20+ years of professional experience in many IT- and finance-related projects, and also as a salesperson in investment and retail banking, management consultant, business analyst and test consultant.